entando/entando-docs/vuepress/docs/v7.1/docs/getting-started/ent-bundle.md

     -  Maximum number of subtasks running simultaneously.
 The default value is 3.
 Setting `max-parallel=1` results in a sequential process.
 - `--stdout`:
     -  Print the subtask logs to the standard output (stdout) instead of individual log files.
 This is very useful in CI/CD pipelines.
-- `ent bundle pack -s` and `ent bundle images`:
+- `ent bundle pack --skip-docker-build`:

-   - The `skipDockerBuild` flag enables custom image builds by preventing the `pack` command from creating Docker images for the bundle and microservices.
-Instead, the YAML descriptors and Dockerfile will be saved to the `.output` folder.
-After running `ent bundle images` to return the Docker image names and tags, the user can build the bundle image from the `.output` folder and each microservice image from its respective folder.

-   OR

-   - Setting the `skipDockerBuild` option allows the user to create a custom image build.
-No images are generated for the bundle and microservices, but the YAML descriptors and Dockerfile are created in the `.output` folder.
+    -  Allow the user to create a custom image build.
+The YAML descriptors and Dockerfile are created in the `.output` folder but no images are generated for the bundle and microservices.
+- `ent bundle images`:
-   - The command `ent bundle images` returns the Docker image names and tags, which are used to manually build the bundle and microservice images in the `.output` and microservice folders, respectively.
+    - Return the Docker image names and tags.
+These are used to manually build the bundle and microservice images in the `.output` and microservice folders, respectively.

 ### Publish
 | Command| Descriptions